nirmaljpatel/DxInTracker/README.md

 [Extension in Chrome WebStore](https://chrome.google.com/webstore/detail/dx-shipment-tracker-for-i/kcdlapnkooffcjoamidhdbbcepoibbdj)

-This is mostly a learning exercise for me to learn how to write a Chrome Extension.
+This is mostly a learning exercise for myself to understand the Chrome Extension development ecosystem and its capabilities.

 ##Features:
 1. [x] [**Browser Action**](https://developer.chrome.com/extensions/browserAction) Popup